Q: How to fix the mapped network drive not showing the issue?

 "Hey, I can't see my drive under network locations in the file explorer.
-I tried to use command prompt method, but it didn't help.
+I tried to use the command prompt method, but it didn't help.
 How can I make my mapped network drive visible?
-What should I do if network drive doesn't show all folders/files?"
+What should I do if the network drive doesn't show all folders/files?"

 You could be mapping network shares to drive letters if you have a network set up for your Windows computer.
 Mapped drives give easy access to network folders and files, the same thing traditional local disks do.
 This is convenient for most users, although in some cases, they face errors.
 For example, mapped drives in Windows should reconnect reliably and automatically upon login.
 This does not always happen.